 Because there are many wood flavors readily available, there are other woods that are very acceptable and will work well with lamb.
 As a general rule, you should stay on the mild side of wood choices with things like cherry, apple, and pecan.

 We like to reserve apple wood as a choice for pork cuts, but we follow similar rules for smaller or thinner cuts.
-For Thick cuts of lamb, or any other mild meats, you can go to medium wood choices like pecan or hickory.
+For Thick cuts of lamb or any other mild meats, you can go to medium wood choices like pecan or hickory.

-Finally, some wood pellet manufactures have mixed blends that work well on thicker lamb cuts, like shoulder or shank.
+Finally, some wood pellet manufacturers have mixed blends that work well on thicker lamb cuts, like shoulder or shank.
 Always test the wood pellet mix ahead of time on meat like chicken breast so you can adequately gauge the smoke profile before cooking your expensive cut of lamb.

 Smoked Lamb Shank